 2.)
 Legacy Systems

 Sometimes it’s going to seem unneeded to update a system, particularly if it still functions smoothly.
 Updates will almost frighten us.
-What if the software has modified completely and you’ve got to spend days figuring out a way to use it?
+What if the software has been modified completely and you’ve got to spend days figuring out a way to use it?
 What if your previous files can’t be read with the new version?
 What if the update makes the software incompatible with another component of your system? so we have a tendency to keep working with version 2.0 when version 4.5 is already available.

 The older a system is, the more seemingly it’s that any vulnerabilities are found by cybercriminals.
 Therefore, these systems have a higher probability of being exploited. the solution is to update your system frequently because most weaknesses are found by the manufacturers, who run vulnerability scans and penetration tests so as to locate them.
 Updates and patches fix vulnerabilities and keep you safe.